aleskucera/ALVE-3D/README.md

 ### Basic Principles

-#### Configuration

 This section describes the basic principles of the project.
-For faster development, the [Hydra](https://hydra.cc/) is used for configuration management.
+For faster development, the [Hydra](https://hydra.cc/) is used for configuration management and logging.
 Before running the project, you should set the configuration file.
 Let's dive into the details.

+#### Configuration

 The main configuration file is `conf/config.yaml`.
 This file contains the following sections: